harukaeru/to_redux_from_0/002_about_npm/Readme.md

 $ npm init --yes
 ```

 You can see how it is.
-However you don't need to know why it is yet.
+However you don't need to know why it is, yet.
 ```sh
 $ cat package.json
 ```